Table of Contents

 - Create Opportunities For Employees To Network

-How To Properly Manage Remote Employees
+How to Successfully Manage Remote Employees

-Whether they’re outsourced writers, sales team, or members of your agency, remote employees present unique challenges for managers.
+Whether they’re outsourced writers, sales team, or members of your agency, remote contributors present unique challenges for managers.
 When you have remote employees it’s important to provide them with all of the tools they need to succeed, including clear goals, measured expectations, and constructive feedback.

 - Special equipment, such as a standing desk or ergonomic keyboard, or even an employee assistance plan (EAP).